 - If the person is likely to be exposed to the virus (as is the case for many health care workers)

 - If the person is in the hospital or is at higher risk for complications if they’re infected

 If you are having symptoms that might be from COVID-19 or have been exposed to someone who has it, call your doctor or health department to discuss whether you need to be tested.

 Testing is also now available in some areas (often in a drive-thru setting) without the need for a doctor’s order.
 If you feel you should be tested, your state or local health department may have information on testing places available in your area.

 The results of your test might change what you need to do (such as isolating yourself from other people if the test is positive), but they might not change your treatment.
 For example, if you have mild (or no) symptoms, you may not need treatment even if the test is positive.

 If you do get tested and are negative for COVID-19, it doesn’t guarantee that you are not infected, as testing is not always 100% accurate.
 It also doesn't mean that you can’t be infected at a later date.
 It’s still important to do what you can to lower your risk of infection, such as continuing to practice social distancing.

 Are at-home tests an option?

 For most of the COVID-19 tests in use, the samples need to be obtained by a health care professional.
-But the FDA is now allowing the samples for some tests to be collected at home:
+But for some tests the samples can be collected at home: